 We are staying in the jungle so expect to see lizards, frogs, or bugs.
 Costa Ricans prefer not to kill insects as they understand we are a visitor in their environment.

-Long sleeves and pants are a good idea at dust to protect from mosquitos.
+Long sleeves and pants are a good idea at dusk to protect from mosquitos.
 Please opt for eco-friendly, non-aerosol insect repellents.

 You will stay in boutique hotel rooms for the duration of your trip.
 Solo travelers are paired with someone of the same gender.